 - If a student receives a grade below (C-) in academics, or if a student does not maintain a grade point average of (C) or higher on trimester report cards, she/he may be placed on academic probation. - If a student receives unsatisfactory grades in either conduct or effort on trimester report cards, or consistently disrupts the learning environment of the classroom, she/he will be placed on behavioral probation. - Students will remain on academic or behavioral probation until the next progress report or report card is issued.
 At that time, students who improve their academics or behavior to the appropriate standing will be removed from probation.
 If not, they will remain on probation and may be asked to acquire special remedial assistance.
-If a student does not remediate her/his academics or behavior after two grading periods, the school administration will reconsider her/his continued enrollment or re-enrollment.

-Students on academic or behavioral probation are ineligible for extra-curricular activities.
-Final end-of-year grading from the previous school year determines a student's initial eligibility status.
+If a student does not remediate her/his academics or behavior after two grading periods, the school administration will reconsider her/his continued enrollment or re-enrollment. - Students on academic or behavioral probation are ineligible for extra-curricular activities.
+Final end-of-year grading from the previous school year determines a student's initial eligibility status. - The school may require a behavioral or academic contract to be signed by all parties in order to continue enrollment.